-5.3.1 Supervision of Staff - Care Education and Health
+5.3.1 Supervision of staff - Care Education and Health

-All staff who work as part of the Children's Services Department are provided with regular supervision and are supported and guided to fulfil their roles, providing a high-quality service for the children.
+All staff 'hands-on' staff must have regular supervision and are supported and guided to fulfil their roles, providing a high-quality service for the children.
 Supervisions are provided by line managers who are appropriately qualified and experienced staff.
 Supervision, training and support is available for newly appointed line managers.
 Records of supervision are kept by managers and all staff have their performance individually and formally appraised annually.